Image 1 of 4

 Best suited for USDA Zones 9–11

-Can tolerate brief cold down to about 25°F (-4°C) when dry
+Can tolerate brief cold down to about 25°F (-4°C) when soil is dry

 Protect from prolonged freezing and excess winter moisture